Hey, Hey, Rise Up!

 "Hey, Hey, Rise Up!" (also written "Hey Hey Rise Up") is a song by the English rock band Pink Floyd, released on digital platforms on 8 April 2022.
 It is based on a 1914 Ukrainian anthem, "Oh, the Red Viburnum in the Meadow", and features vocals in Ukrainian by Andriy Khlyvnyuk of the Ukrainian band BoomBox.

-"Hey, Hey, Rise Up!" is the first entirely new piece of music recorded by Pink Floyd since "Louder than Words" in 2014.
+"Hey, Hey, Rise Up!" is the first piece of music recorded by Pink Floyd since "Louder than Words" in 2014.
 The guitarist, David Gilmour, was inspired to record it in support of Ukraine during the 2022 Russian invasion.
 Pink Floyd also released a music video, directed by Mat Whitecross, with images of life struggling amidst warfare.
 The single was released on CD and vinyl on 15 July 2022, alongside a new version of Pink Floyd's 1994 song "A Great Day for Freedom".
 All proceeds go to the Ukraine Humanitarian Relief Fund.

 Background

 In February 2022, the Ukrainian singer Andriy Khlyvnyuk, who had abandoned a US tour by his band BoomBox to serve in the Ukrainian military in response to the Russian invasion of Ukraine on 24 February, recorded an a capella version of the first verse of the Ukrainian anthem "Oh, the Red Viburnum in the Meadow" (Ой у лузі червона калина).
 The anthem was written by Stepan Charnetskii in 1914 to commemorate the Sich Riflemen.
 Khlyvnyuk, wearing fatigues and carrying an automatic rifle, videoed his performance in Sophia Square in Kyiv, with the Bell Tower of Saint Sophia Cathedral in the background, and posted it on Instagram on 27 February.

 The Pink Floyd guitarist, David Gilmour, was shown the Instagram post by the Ukrainian artist Janina Pedan, who is married to his son Charlie, and was inspired to record something in support of Ukraine in the ongoing Russo-Ukrainian War.
 He contacted Pink Floyd drummer Nick Mason and suggested they collaborate.
 Pink Floyd had been inactive for several years, and Gilmour had said several times that the band would not reunite; however, the war encouraged him to release the track as Pink Floyd as it was a "big platform" and it was "vitally" important to raise awareness about the war.
 He said: "It's a really difficult and frustrating thing to see this extraordinarily crazy, unjust attack by a major power on an independent, peaceful, democratic nation."

 Khlyvnyuk, while recovering in hospital from a shrapnel wound sustained in defence of Ukraine, gave Gilmour his blessing to use his vocals.
 Gilmour wrote extra music, including a guitar solo.
 Gilmour had previously been backed by BoomBox—without Khlyvnyuk—in 2015, at Koko, London, in support of the Belarus Free Theatre.

 Pink Floyd had already removed music from streaming services in Russia and Belarus.
 Their work with Roger Waters remained, leading to speculation that Waters had blocked its removal; Gilmour said only that "I was disappointed ...
 Read into that what you will."
 Gilmour said the song was a "one-off for charity" and that Pink Floyd had no plans to reform.